Special Inspector General for Afghanistan Reconstruction: Activities after the 2021 Taliban takeover of Afghanistan

+In April 2023, SIGAR told the Congress that they can't assure American aid to Afghanistan is not currently being used to fund the Taliban government.

 Oversight activity

 Audits

 SIGAR's Audits Directorate conducts audits and inspections of reconstruction activities in Afghanistan.
 These audits are aimed at a range of programs and activities to fulfill SIGAR's legislative mandate.
 They identify problems associated with the United States' reconstruction effort, and make recommendations to improve efficiency and effectiveness.

 SIGAR's audits range from assessments of program direction to narrower examinations of specific contracts or aspects of contract and program management.
 SIGAR's inspections are quick-impact assessments to determine whether infrastructure projects have been properly constructed, are being used as intended, and can be sustained.
 SIGAR also conducts forensic reviews of reconstruction funds managed by the Department of Defense, Department of State, and the U.S. Agency for International Development.
 These forensic reviews identify anomalies that may indicate fraud.

 Investigations

 The Investigations Directorate conducts criminal and civil investigations of waste, fraud, and abuse relating to programs and operations supported with U.S. funds allocated for the reconstruction of Afghanistan.
 Results are achieved through criminal prosecutions, civil actions, forfeitures, monetary recoveries and suspension and debarments.

 To accomplish its mission, SIGAR has full federal law enforcement authority through its enabling legislation as defined by the National Defense Authorization Act of 2008.
 SIGAR's Special Agents investigate crimes involving federal procurement fraud, contract fraud, theft, corruption, bribery of government employees and public officials, and a variety of civil matters pertaining to waste and abuse of U.S. taxpayer dollars.